Just like tax records, documents for homeschooling are a necessary evil.

 School Documents – The Legal Stuff

 Keep copies of any paperwork that your state requires in order to legally homeschool your child.
 A copy of the declaration of intent sent to the school district, homeschool registration forms, and a brief summary of the curriculum may be needed.
 These are documents required by your state – just in case your homeschool is audited or your child returns to public school.

 If you are not sure what your state requires, review the information here:

 Test Scores and Transcripts

 Some states require standardized testing to be administered annually.
 Whether you opt for a testing agency or administer the test at home, results should be kept in a safe place.
 In the event that your child returns to public school, these records may be required.

 You may choose not to issue grades until middle school or high school – that is fine.
-Grade forms and transcript templates, as well as other pertinent record keeping supplies, are found at Donna Young and several other online transcript agencies.
+Grade forms and transcript templates, as well as other pertinent record keeping supplies can be found here on Homeschool.com for free.
+Visit our Record Keeping and Planning article.

 A good time to get organized and start planning for high school record keeping is before your child enters 9th grade.
 It is never too early to plan for the future.
 Check with college admissions offices online for a complete list of the homeschooled student requirements.
 As homeschooling becomes more the norm than the exception, colleges are accommodating of required homeschool records.